wences-sanchez/Knowledge-Base/pages/Pro Bash Programming (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- Chapter 2: Input, Output, and Throughput
 		- -
 		- If you limit the use of echo to situations where there cannot be a conflict, that is, where you are sure the arguments do not begin with -n and do not contain escape sequences, you will be fairly safe.
-For everything else (or if you’re not sure), use printf. #space
+For everything else (or if you’re not sure), use printf. #ñspace
 		- -
 		- -
 		- When a command reads a character or a line, it reads from the standard input stream, which is the keyboard.
 When it prints information, it is sent to the standard output, your monitor.
 The third stream, standard error, is also connected to your monitor; as the name implies, it is used for error messages.
 These streams are referred to by numbers, called file descriptors (FDs).
 These are 0, 1, and 2, respectively.
-The stream names are also often contracted to stdin, stdout, and stderr. #space
+The stream names are also often contracted to stdin, stdout, and stderr. #ñspace
 		- -
 		- -
 		- How could you send the error output to an unused file? #card